 The three largest car rental companies in South Africa have given us the following information after the changes to UK Driving Licences (09 June 2015):

-The car rental companies are not the Road Traffic Inspectorate, and have no legal onus to check the validity of a persons license.
+The car rental companies are not the Road Traffic Inspectorate, and have no legal onus to check the validity of a person’s license.
 All they need to see, and have a copy of for their insurance purposes and to fulfil their due diligence obligations, is a valid licence that can be read and understood.
 They say that they do not have the means or ability to keep up with every country’s laws and licenses and processes.
 If the person is driving illegally on a suspended license or the wrong car type etc., that is between the driver and the law.
-If the driver, because of this, gets the car impounded or whatever, the costs associated are just deducted from the drivers credit card – there is no risk.
+If the driver, because of this, gets the car impounded or whatever, the costs associated are just deducted from the drivers credit card.
 If there is a claim and it is later found out that the license is invalid, again, the driver becomes responsible and his waivers will fall away.

-The standard UK or International card license is accepted as proof of license by all 3 car rental companies (Europcar, Avis & Bidvest), and there is no need for clients to produce a summary of their license record/points or category of car they are allowed to drive.
+The standard UK or International card license is accepted as proof of license by all 3 main car rental companies (Europcar, Avis & Hertz), and there is no need for clients to produce a summary of their license record/points or category of car they are allowed to drive.
 The license must be in English and have photo ID.

 What animals will I see on my safari?

 Most popular tourist game reserves will have the “Big 5” game animals which comprise of lion, elephant, rhino, leopard and Cape buffalo.
-These can been see in East Africa and southern Africa.
+These can been seen in East Africa and southern Africa.
 The terrain and climate are the biggest factors, so the open plains of the Masai Mara and Serengeti and much more favourable for cheetahs and the tree lined rivers of the Kruger, favour leopards and ambush predators.

-The waterways and lagoons of the Okavango Delta are not suitable for rhino.
+In Botswana, the waterways and lagoons of the Okavango Delta are not suitable for rhino.
 But you can see most other animals especially on the larger islands.
 The nearby Savute region is world famous for its lion prides and further north Chobe is home to huge herds of elephant and buffalo.

 Etosha in Namibia plays host to all of the Big 5 as well as some unique characters such as the black faced Impala.
 There are large numbers of cheetah in Namibia and it is also home to the largest number of Black rhino.
-Why not spend a day tracking rhino on foot in Damaraland?!
+Why not spend a day with a guide tracking rhino on foot in Damaraland?!